5 solutions to support single-handed care

 Sara Stedy is a non-powered device that supports early mobility initiatives by enabling a single caregiver to assist sit-to-stand activities for patients.

-Sara Stedy simplifies everyday transfers and encourages patients to be active during sitting to standing transfers.
+Sara Stedy simplifies everyday transfers and can encourages patients to be active during sitting to standing transfers.

 Carendo® multipurpose hygiene chair

 Carendo multipurpose hygiene chair is designed to enable a single caregiver to perform the full hygiene routine, including dressing and undressing, toileting, showering and other hygiene tasks in a single transfer.
 It facilitates an efficient hygiene and showering routine within a single transfer, while allowing a comfortable working posture for the caregiver throughout the process.

 In a Danish study, the number of transfers requiring two members of staff was eliminated when using Carendo.⁵

 Supporting you to create safe and efficient environments for work and care